flash-oss/medici/README.md

 - **POTENTIALLY BREAKING**: When calling `book.void()` the provided `journal_id` has to belong to the `book`.
 If the journal does not exist within the book, medici will throw a `JournalNotFoundError`.
 In medici < 5 you could theoretically void a `journal` of another `book`.
 - **POTENTIALLY BREAKING**: Transaction document properties `meta`, `voided`, `void_reason`, `_original_journal` won't be stored to the database when have no data.
 In medici v4 they were `{}`, `false`, `null`, `null` correspondingly.
 - **BREAKING**: Transactions are now committed/voided using native `insertMany`/`updateMany` instead of mongoose `.save()` method.
 If you had any "pre save" middlewares on the `medici_transactions` they won't be working anymore.
+- **BREAKING**: If you had any other Mongoose middlewares installed onto medici `transactionModel` or `journalModel` then they won't work anymore.
+Medici v5 is not using the mongoose to do DB operations.
+Instead, we execute commands via bare `mongodb` driver.
 - **BREAKING**: `.balance()` does not support pagination anymore.
 To get the balance of a page sum up the values of credit and debit of a paginated `.ledger()`-call.
 - **BREAKING**: You can't import `book` anymore.
 Only `Book` is supported. `require("medici").Book`.
 - **BREAKING**: The approving functionality (`approved` and `setApproved()`) was removed.
 It's complicating code, bloating the DB, not used by anyone maintainers know.
-Please, implemented approvals outside the ledger.
+Please, implement approvals outside the ledger.
 If you still need it to be part of the ledger then you're out of luck and would have to (re)implement it yourself.
 Sorry about that.
-- ???

 ### v4.0.0